COE Department of STEM Education

 • Fully online program fits your work-life schedule

-• Complete a thesis or professional project in your specific area of emphasis
+• Complete a professional project in your specific area of emphasis

 • Directly apply research-based teaching strategies from graduate classes into your classroom or school district